eclipse-archived/recommenders/CONTRIBUTING.md

 - [Eclipse Foundation Contributor License Agreement](http://www.eclipse.org/legal/CLA.php)

 Not sure whether there is a CLA for you on file already?
-You can easily check this yourself using the (Contributor License Agreement Lookup Tool)[https://projects.eclipse.org/user/cla/validate].
+You can easily check this yourself using the [Contributor License Agreement Lookup Tool](https://projects.eclipse.org/user/cla/validate).

 Search For and Fix Bugs
 -----------------------